jekyllgrim/ZScript_Basics/12_Weapons_Overlays_PSprite.md

 * `PSPF_AddWeapon` (internally `bAddWeapon`) — this flag is used by *overlays* (i.e. all PSprite layers that are *not* PSP_WEAPON) and it makes the overlay follow the main layer's offset ([PSprite offsets](#psprite-offsets) below will cover that in detail).
 This flag is **true** by default.
 If you want to move an overlay around separately from the main layer, you need to set it to false.

+> *Note:* The sprite layer offsets should not be confused with the sprite offsets.
+Sprite offsets need to be applied via SLADE, either directly to the sprite or through a TEXTURES lump.
+The layer offsets, on the other hand, are dynamic values that can be used to move the sprite around the screen.
+If you want to align your muzzle flash to your gun, for example, you still need to align their sprite offsets first so that they're at the same place; `bAddWeapon` only makes sure that they're *moved* dynamically in sync, nothing more.

 * `PSPF_RenderStyle` — allows changing the sprite layer's renderstyle, just like it can be done on actors.
 After setting it to true, you can use [`A_OverlayRenderstyle`](https://zdoom.org/wiki/A_OverlayRenderstyle) to change the layer's style. **This flag can't be modified directly** through a pointer, and neither can the renderstyle itself; renderstyle manipulation can only be done from the C++ part of the engine via functions.
 This is true for actors as well, which require `SetRenderstyle()` to change their renderstyle dynamically.

 * `PSPF_Alpha` and `PSPF_ForceAlpha` — these two flags enable modifying the alpha (i.e. translucency) of the sprite layer.
 The difference between the two is that some renderstyles (set via `A_OverlayRenderstyle`) force alpha to a specific value and block changes to it, which `PSPF_Alpha` can't override while `PSPF_ForceAlpha` can.
 In practice it means that `PSPF_Alpha` can basically be ignored, and you can always use `PSPF_ForceAlpha` instead if you need to make sure the overlay's alpha will be set to the value you want.
 Similarly to `PSPF_RenderStyle`, these two **can't be modified directly**, only  via `A_OverlayFlags`.